Ecoe Advice Devon Logo

 We can help.

 If you are a GP, practice nurse, social prescriber, respiratory specialist, frailty practitioner or part of a hospital discharge team, we invite you to work with us.
-Together, we can reduce avoidable admissions, support better management of long‑term conditions and address the root causes of health inequalities.
+Together, we can reduce admissions, support better management of long‑term conditions and address the root causes of health inequalities.

 Warm, healthy homes are not a luxury.
 They are a foundation for good health and a vital part of our shared winter resilience strategy.